nerdslab/nerds/README.md

 Installation
 ---------

-In order to download NERDS folder, either download `zip file` from git repository directly or use `git` to clone repository to particular directory that we want
+In order to download NERDS folder, either download `zip file` from the git repository directly or use `git` to clone the repository using the command:
 `git clone https://github.com/nerdslab/nerds`

-Also install `SPGL1`, run `spgsetup.m`, and then add to MATLAB path.
-After that, hover to the folder and run `setup_nerds.m` code in order to include path.
+You also need to install `SPGL1`, run `spgsetup.m`, and then add to MATLAB path.
+After that, hover to the folder and run `setup_nerds.m` code.

 Usage
 ---------